 ingredients you will need

-Here are the ingredients you will need (the full ingredients and recipe video are provided in the recipe card below):
+Here are the ingredients you will need for this recipe, and substitutions if any.
+The full ingredients and detailed instructions are provided in the recipe card below.

 - Raw chicken hearts - you can get these from your local farmer's market, online, or in supermarkets.
 You can also find them at Asian, Hispanic, and African shops.

-- Olive oil - or your preferred cooking oil for pan-frying the chicken hearts.
-You can also use avocado or coconut oil, especially if on a low carb or keto diet.
+- Olive oil - or your preferred cooking oil.
+You can also use avocado or coconut oil, especially if on a low carb diet.

 - Seasoning - salt, ground turmeric, cumin powder, curry powder and ground paprika.